 According to one source, the Rover project was handed to Rover Special Products (RSP).
-This team, set-up by Kevin Morley, was engineered as a team to develop low-volume, high speciality cars without effecting the development of the more mainstream models.
+This team, set-up by Kevin Morley, was established as a team to develop low-volume, high-speciality cars without affecting the development of the more mainstream models.
 It was a clever arrangement, and a fertile one, too.
-Aside from the MG RV8, (as well as the earliest stages of MGF development) RSP also turned its hand to the matter of preparing a production version of the Mini Cooper, which saw the light of day in 1990.
+Aside from the MG RV8, (as well as the earliest stages of MGF development) RSP also turned its hand to the matter of preparing a production version of the Mini Cooper, which saw the light of day in 1990

 A quick development programme